abridged/collabland-dev/docs/upstream-integrations/build-a-custom-action.md

   metadata: {
     // metadata name for the command
     name: "HelloAction",
-    // short metada name for the command
+    // short metadata name for the command
     shortName: "hello-action",
   };